Bone Grafting at Our Colleyville, TX, Practice Can Reverse Jaw Recession

 The Jawbone: The Strength behind Your Smile

-The jawbone is the unsung hero of your oral health.
-It’s a precious commodity that provides the framework and foundation for your smile.
-It supports the roots of your teeth, and without it, you lose the ability to tolerate dental implants or even dentures.
+Your jawbone is the unsung hero of your oral health.
+It is a precious commodity that provides the framework and foundation for your smile.
+It supports your dental roots, and if it starts to recede, you could experience pronounced tooth loss.
+Once bone recession has reached a critical level, you will not have enough support for dental implants or even dentures.

-Thanks to modern technological advancements, inadequate bone volume and density are not enough to stand between you and a stronger smile.
-Whereas your jawbone may be too thin or too shallow due to a genetic condition, and accident, years of gum disease, or an extracted tooth, it can be surgically restructured and reinforced.
-Without surgical intervention, the bone cannot regenerate and many patients find themselves limited by the unfortunate constraints of bone loss.
+Thanks to modern technological advancements, inadequate bone volume and density will no longer stand between you and a stronger smile.
+At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye, D.D.S., M.D., can perform advanced bone grafting.
+If your jawbone is too thin or too shallow due to a genetic condition, an accident, years of gum disease, or an extracted tooth, he can surgically restructure and reinforce the bone tissue.
+Without surgical intervention, the bone cannot regenerate, and further recession is inevitable.

 Surgical Intervention: Rebuilding Your Foundation

-Bone Grafting – When the height of the bone has dropped down too low, additional bone can be added to restore the vertical dimensions.
-This is especially useful when a void or a dip occurs in the bone as the result of an anatomic defect or a tooth extraction.
-For tooth replacement, the bone must be deep enough and dense enough to accommodate the post of a dental implant.
+Bone Grafting – When the height of the bone is too low, Dr. Tye can build on additional bone to restore the vertical dimensions.
+This is especially useful when you have an anatomical defect or you have recently undergone tooth extraction.
+It can also be very beneficial for dental implant placement, since the bone must be deep and dense enough to accommodate the post.

 Ridge Expansion – The width of the jawbone is just as important as the height of the bone.
-By increasing the width of the bone in certain areas, greater coverage can be provided to accommodate the circumference of the tooth roots and it also creates a broader foundation to support the base of a denture.
+By increasing the width of your jaw in certain areas, Dr. Tye can provide greater coverage and protection for your dental roots.
+Ridge expansion can also create a broader and more secure foundation for a removable or implant-supported denture.

 Making It All Possible

-Good, healthy bone is the key to a successful bone graft.
-Whenever possible, bone can be harvested from one part of your own jaw and grafted into the selected location.
-If necessary, high quality bone sources such as Allograft (cadaver bone), Xenograft (bovine bone), or synthetic materials may also be used to augment your own bone and stimulate the growth of new bone.
+Good, healthy bone is the key to a successful grafting procedure.
+Whenever possible, tissue can be harvested from one part of your own jaw and grafted onto the selected location.
+This method will increase the already highly likelihood of success, since your body will recognize its own tissue, and there will be no chance of an allergic reaction.
+If necessary, Dr. Tye can also use high-quality bone sources such as an allograft (cadaver bone), xenograft (bovine bone), or synthetic materials.
+He may employ these materials on their own, or he may use them to augment your own bone tissue.

 We invite you to contact our surgical team today to explore your bone grafting options.